Code of Conduct Policy

 Right of Appeal

-A patron with suspended privileges may appeal a suspension in writing to the Executive Director within 10 working days of the date of the letter.
+A patron with suspended privileges may appeal a suspension in writing to the Associate Director of Public Services within 10 working days of the date of the letter.
 The patron must state clearly why he/she believes that his/her privileges should be restored.

-The Executive Director or a designee will respond to the appeal in writing within 10 working days of the date the appeal was received.
+The Associate Director or a designee will respond to the appeal in writing within 10 working days of the date the appeal was received.

-The decision of the Executive Director is final.
+The decision of the Associate Director is final.

 - Access to Materials